-I found her interaction with Paul Campbell came across as borderline hostile especially at the beginning.
+I found that her interaction with Paul Campbell came across as borderline hostile especially at the beginning.
 And it wasn’t due to the story.
 Her eyes were so cold when she looked at him in a few scenes, I actually got a little freaked out.
 I wish I knew what was going on there, if anything.

 The story wasn’t all that bad, hence a semi-respectable 6 1/2 stars from me.
 The script seemed well-written and had some cute and clever lines.
 I liked that she was playing her age not an almost 40-year-old actress playing a young inexperienced girl just starting out in her career.
 The jewelry-making subplot was interesting and added a lot to the usual love story.
 The message was a good one: Follow your dreams, do what you love, but stay sensible and grounded.
 The romance as scripted did not come out of nowhere, the relationship developed naturally and realistically.**6 1/2 stars out of 10**

 This Hallmark non-holiday romance has all of the prerequisite Hallmark clichés: Stuffy boyfriend, quirky true-love, visit to well off but mean parents, heroine caught in the wrong career, and troubled sister.
 It manages to overcome them all, thanks to the whimsical charm of Paul Campbell as Quigley, and Tim Conway as the grandfather pretending to have dementia in order to escape being drawn into the various family dramas.
 The redemption of her parents is well done and accomplished with a slinky and a Twinkie cake.
-The secondary romance of the sister and her next-door neighbor and son of the Mother’s nemesis is a nice touch.
-The sister was tons more likable and interesting than the primary heroine, and actually is more compatible with her love interest, but would not have provided the necessary “opposites attract” dynamic and her eventual character arc where she has her epiphany regarding her love life and her career. **8 out of 10 Stars**
+The secondary romance of the sister, played by Leanne Lapp, and her next-door neighbor and son of the Mother’s nemesis is a nice touch.
+The sister was tons more likable and interesting than the primary heroine and actually is more compatible with her love interest.
+But a match-up between them would not have provided the necessary “opposites attract” dynamic and her eventual character arc where she has her epiphany regarding her love life and her career. **8 out of 10 Stars**